-Texas is one of only five states that do not charge any business tax, personal income tax, or fee to sole proprietors, allowing them to invest more of their profits in their businesses.
-The others are Alaska, Florida, South Dakota and Wyoming.
-If you sell physical products (such as electronics, books, cars, furniture, appliances, raw materials, etc.), you will remit the taxes you collect to the Texas Comptroller.
-In Texas, some items such as medicines and some groceries are exempt from sales tax.
-The State Administrative Code, Title 34, Part 1, Chapter 3, Subchapter O, contains an extensive list of Texas sales tax rules and exemptions applicable to numerous organizations, services and products.
-Texas sales tax rate is 6.25 percent statewide.
-Local tax jurisdictions, such as cities and counties, can also impose sales taxes at a rate of up to 2 percent for a total maximum combined rate of 8.25 percent.
-Use our sales tax calculator to get an idea of what you'll have to pay, but always check with your accountant and the Texas Comptroller to find out if your company is required to collect sales taxes and make sure you continue to comply.
+Texas is one of only five states that do not charge any business tax, personal income tax, or fee to sole proprietors.
+This means that businesses in the Lone Star State can invest more of their profits in their operations.
+The other states that don't impose these taxes are Alaska, Florida, South Dakota, and Wyoming.
+If you sell physical products such as electronics, books, cars, furniture, appliances, raw materials, etc., you will need to remit the taxes you collect to the Texas Comptroller.

+Some items such as medicines and some groceries are exempt from sales tax in Texas.
+The State Administrative Code, Title 34, Part 1, Chapter 3, Subchapter O contains an extensive list of Texas sales tax rules and exemptions applicable to numerous organizations, services and products.
+The state sales tax rate is 6.25 percent statewide.
+Local tax jurisdictions such as cities and counties can also impose sales taxes at a rate of up to 2 percent for a total maximum combined rate of 8.25 percent.

 In addition to sales taxes, businesses in Texas must also pay franchise tax and unemployment insurance tax.
 Franchise tax allows for several different tax choices which can adjust the rate and amount taxed.
 To pay your unemployment insurance tax, you can create an account with the Texas Workforce Commission and pay online or by mail.
 All employers must withhold federal income taxes from each employee's paycheck to be remitted to the federal government.